AsifShaafi/apphousebd_bottom_dialog/README.md

 ### Intoduction
-This is a bottom sheet dialog made for ["AppHouseBD"](https://apphousebd.com).
+This is a bottom sheet dialog library made for ["AppHouseBD"](https://apphousebd.com).
 Here all the social media links of the company is added and linked.

 #### Current Issues